aleph-im/aleph-docs/docs/execution/runtimes/rebuild.md

 Refer to the installation guide of your distribution for the procedure to obtain a base root filesystem.

-> ⚠️ Only x86-64 is currently supported on the network.
-Make sure you use build runtimes on that architecture.
+> ⚠️ Only 64-bit Intel/AMD processors (x86_64) are supported on the network at the moment .
+Make sure you build runtimes on that architecture.

 ### Debian Bullseye